Konard/ProcessEvents/README.md

 # ProcessEvents
 C# and C++ comparison of process events.
-This repository was created to research the ways of translation of events from C# to C++.
+This repository was created to research the ways of translation of events handling from C# to C++.

 ## Notes